msv-lab/f1x/doc/Development.md

 1. Repair module (f1x)
 2. Code transformation module (f1x-transform)
-3. Meta-program runtime (libf1xrt.so)
+3. Analysis runtime (libf1xrt.so)

 The repair module is responsible for running tests, maintaining search space and partitioning, and synthesizing meta-program. f1x-transform is responsible for instrumenting buggy code, applying transformation schemas to suspicious locations and applying generated patches.
-The mata-program runtime library is responsible for computing semantic partitions.
+The analysis runtime library is responsible for computing test-equivalence partitions.

 ## Repair workflow ##